Cinnamon Sticks (Cinnamomum spp.) Organic

 - Anticoagulants (e.g., Warfarin): Cassia cinnamon's coumarin content can

 enhance the effects of blood thinners, increasing bleeding risk.
-New York

 - Antidiabetic Drugs: Cinnamon may lower blood sugar levels, potentially leading